jasonlim97xp/devops-backend/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+These are the list of things you need to setup before you can run this project.
 * Node & Npm

 Head over to Node.js official website (https://nodejs.org/en/download/) to download and install Node.